 This is your NSCAD, make it count!
-Participate in NSCAD’s first equity census today for a chance to win prizes and create change at NSCAD.
+Participate in NSCAD’s 2022 equity census today for a chance to win prizes and create change at NSCAD.

 WHAT IS A CENSUS?